opitt/dataheroafterwork/git/git_commands.md

 ```
 git remote --verbose
 ```
+## Git objects
 - git id == object id == object name ... is a sha-1 hash, that identifies a object (commit).
-- HEAD and main are **references** to a git commit object.
+- HEAD, main or master are **references** to a git commit object.
 Can be used instead the id.
 You can use the first 4+ characters of an id, instead the full id.
 - **HEAD** is normally a reference to a branchlabel that points to the last commit of a branch - e.g. master, featureX ...
-- A **detached HEAD** references a specific commit directly (instead a branch label).
-So - checkout the branch with new branchlabel ... will make HEAD pointing to the label i.e. the last commit of that branch

 You can show the last n commits by specifying, how many commits you are interested in-
 ```